 - Coffee Stout (produced either by adding coffee powder or beans; or by roasting the brewed malt more intensively and thus giving it a coffee aroma)

-Delicious and varied
+Stout: Delicious and without limits

 Today's variety of offered stouts is enormous and hard to overlook.
 Especially popular are Imperial Stout or Pastry Stout.
 However, many breweries limit themselves to a modern interpretation of the classic stouts.
 Best example: Magic Rocks Dark Arts.
 There are also non-alcoholic stouts, such as the Road Runner by Kehrwieder from Hamburg.